1. Never talk with Strangers

 "Well, let's have it, let's have it! ..."

-Bulgakov didn't really need to exaggerate to make this conversation look like a parody - this dialogue could be heard daily in the former Soviet Union.
-Both the situation of supply shortage as the description of the protagonists' attitudes were common practice.
-Only in beryozkas or foreign-currency-only stores there was no supply shortage.
+Bulgakov didn't really need to exaggerate to make this conversation look like a parody - this kind of dialogues could be heard daily in the former Soviet Union.
+Both the situation of supply shortage and the description of the protagonists' attitudes towards it were common practice.
+Only in a берёзка [beryozka] or foreign-currency-only store there was no supply shortage.

 Click here to read more about the beryozka's